ppy/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 ![](/wiki/shared/news/banners/bannercomingsoon.jpg)

 LAN tournaments are no stranger to the Indonesian osu! community.
-Way back in 2012, before osu! conventions were a staple, the old guards of the community had hosted "[osu!
-Rhythmical Adventure Competition](https://osu.ppy.sh/community/forums/topics/98417)" — a vast osu! competition held in the middle of a shopping mall which was among the first (if not the first) LAN event of its kind.
+Way back in 2012, before osu! conventions were a staple, the old guards of the community had hosted the "[osu!
+Rhythmical Adventure Competition](https://osu.ppy.sh/community/forums/topics/98417)" — a vast osu! tournament held in the middle of a shopping mall which was among the first (if not the first) LAN event of its kind.

 Now, more than a decade and [one successful small-scale iteration](/wiki/Tournaments/AIT/2022) later, osu!
-Indonesia is ready to present a spiritual successor to the event that rocked the world and [even peppy himself](http://web.facebook.com/osugame/photos/pb.100064751018669.-2207520000/10151075128588282/?type=3) eons ago — Ascaveth Invitational Tournament 2023!
+Indonesia is ready to present a spiritual successor to the event that rocked the world and [even peppy himself](http://web.facebook.com/osugame/photos/pb.100064751018669.-2207520000/10151075128588282/?type=3) eons ago — **Ascaveth Invitational Tournament 2023**!

 ## Tournament